working-group-two/wgtwo.com/blog/2022-02-25-website-redesign/index.md

 ## Lessons learned
 ### What went well
 - 80/20 model was critical to get progress made in a week.
-Mentally saying no to a weird CSS bug or.
 - Scoping the project with a defined time (1 week) helped.
-The key mechanism for scoping the website.
-I scoped it in several ways such as the header, footer links, not adding anything new but focusing on replacing the existing website.
+I scoped it in several ways such as focusing what links to include in the header and footer, as well as, keeping the original text as much as possible from the previous website.
 - Keeping this initiative small.
 The fewer people, the faster one can move and make decisions and get stuff done.
 - Accepting that a website is never complete and focus on getting something out of the door.
 - Using React with live reload was a breeze for quickly testing and demoing out new component designs

 ### The bad
-- Starting this initiative I received push back from several people.
-However, I never let this get to me mentally and instead just followed my gut and kept pushing forward.
 - Don't waste time on illustrations.
 Illustrations are tricky because it is a love/hate relationship.
 Some will love, and others will dislike - and seldom a full agreement.
 Crafting good text will tell a better story than a cheap illustration that people remember.
 All in all, I probably wasted 5 hours trying to come up with solutions and doing research that ended with the original text I had in about 5 minutes of thinking.
+- Handling a company-wide iniative, several people have opinions in how things can be best done.
+This critique and push back can be hard for some people but I never let this get to me mentally and instead followed my gut and kept pushing forward.

 ### What I learned
 - I learned a new framework and language - React, Typescript, Docusaurus